lightstep/lightstep-tracer-common/client.md

 spans, one for encoding span batches, and one for transporting span batches.
 We label these parts:

-1. Pure tracing: this is an implementation of the OpenTracing Tracer interface, which handles translation from OpenTracing API calls into in-memory structures.
+1. Pure Tracing: this is an implementation of the OpenTracing Tracer interface, which handles translation from OpenTracing API calls into in-memory structures.
 This component also implements OpenTracing Inject and Extract operations.
-1. Span recorder: this component receives finished spans from the pure tracing component.
+1. Span Recorder: this component receives finished spans from the pure tracing component.
 Users may supplied their own span recorder for user-defined transport.
 This module is expected not to block the caller.
 This module implements Flush support and is generally responsible for limiting resource usage.
-1. Report builder: this component contains logic to encode a LightStep report from a set of finished 1. spans.
+1. Report Builder: this component contains logic to encode a LightStep report from a set of finished 1. spans.
 1. Transporter: this component is responsible for sending a report batch to LightStep over HTTP.